-The School of Interdisciplinary Area Studies and the Faculty of Oriental Studies are pleased to announce their partnership in providing a new programme in Japanese Studies.
+The Oxford School of Global and Area Studies and the Faculty of Oriental Studies are pleased to announce their partnership in providing a new programme in Japanese Studies.

 The MSc in Japanese Studies is a twelve month masters programme that provides students with a combination of courses about Japan, mainly the social sciences, an intensive language programme and a research methods course.
 It culminates with a 12,000 word dissertation submitted by 1st September.

 Native speakers of Japanese or those with native speaker competence are also encouraged to apply for a place on the programme.

 It is taught by full time members of the Nissan and Oriental Institutes and all the courses are designed for masters level students.

 The components of the course are: